Cdevenish/R-Material/Functions/Audio/readme.md

 Most functions are for specific file types (e.g. processing .wav files from Frontier Labs BAR) or with monitoR package.

-You can source these from here with something like this (*Remember to use the url to the raw version of the file:*):
+You can source these from here with something like this (*note this links to the raw version of the file:*):

 `source("https://raw.githubusercontent.com/Cdevenish/R-Material/master/Functions/openGoo.r")`